 In addition, Antony and the Johnsons will play the Coachella Music and Arts Festival on Sunday April 19th.
-For these two one-off events, Antony has collaborated with avant-garde composer and electronics wiz Matthew Herbert.
+For these two one-off events, Anohni has collaborated with avant-garde composer and electronics wiz Matthew Herbert.
 The duo will present stark electronic re-imaginings of songs from Antony and the Johnsons’ new album The Crying Light.

-All this comes on heels of the release of Antony’s Epilepsy Is Dancing single EP to be released April 7 on Secretly Canadian on both CD and 7” vinyl formats and includes live favorite “Where Is My Power?”
+All this comes on heels of the release of Anohni’s Epilepsy Is Dancing single EP to be released April 7 on Secretly Canadian on both CD and 7” vinyl formats and includes live favorite “Where Is My Power?”